 The launch of GKS 2.0 was initially scheduled for July 1, 2025.
-However, due to a shortage, the tolerance period for mandatory commissioning is being extended to March 31, 2026.
+Due to a shortage, the tolerance period for mandatory commissioning was previously extended to March 31, 2026.

 Why upgrade to GKS 2.0?